- Borrow & Request

 - Tech & Print

 The information contained on this page is not comprehensive and is intended only to provide an overview of the building names and namesakes under consideration.
 The resources are specific to the OSU Special Collections and Archives Research Center.
 Therefore, other relevant secondary sources, as well as primary sources located in other archival repositories, are not included.
-A full historical report on each of the buildings and namesakes under consideration will be made available in October 2017.

 About Arnold Dining Hall:

 Arnold Dining hall was constructed in 1972 and remodeled in 2010.
 The building is named for Benjamin L. Arnold, president of Oregon Agricultural College from 1872-1892.

 The Facilities Services Records document the physical campus of Oregon State University in Corvallis as well as OSU facilities throughout the state of Oregon beginning with construction of the first building on the current campus in 1888.
 The records consist predominantly of architectural drawings and files for the design, construction, and modification to structures.
 For facilities information on Arnold Dining Hall, click here.